Student Travel

 Accommodations

 Students are placed in student rooms of three to four people of the same gender.
 Students will be assigned roommates.
 Since hotel styles and accommodations vary among destinations, room assignments may vary while on the travel program.
 Student rooms may contain single beds, double beds shared by two students, or housing arrangements with multiple bunk beds.
 Students will be housed according to their gender identity, and we will adhere to the Gender Support Plan of Lake Forest Academy.
-If the trip destination allows, special room accommodations may be made upon request for exceptional cases.

 Program Fee/Cancellation Policy